MarinaYDA/corp-banking-analytics-portfolio/project1_corp_exposure_dashboard/.ipynb_checkpoints/    README-checkpoint.md

 # Project 1 – Corporate Exposure & Concentration Dashboard

-**Goal:** Monitor large corporate exposures and concentration risk by obligor, sector, and country, similar to the reporting used in wholesale / corporate banking.
+**Goal:** Monitor large corporate exposures and concentration risk by obligor, sector, and country, similar to reporting used in wholesale / corporate banking.

-This project uses synthetic data to mirror the type of portfolio- and limit-monitoring work I did with large corporate customers.
+This project uses synthetic data to mirror the type of portfolio and limit-monitoring work I did with large corporate customers.

 ---